-This King Seiko comes with a leather strap, NATO strap, Pelican travel case, and springbar tool.
+This King Seiko comes with a leather strap, nylon NATO strap, hard plastic travel case, and springbar tool.

-DIAL: Original King Seiko dial, with original hour, minute, and chronograph hands.
+DIAL: King Seiko-signed dial, with dauphin hour, minute, and second hands.

-BAND: This 44-990 comes with a leather strap, as well as an orange, white, and dark blue NATO strap, with stainless steel hardware – a comfortable and stylish strap that compliments the colors on this classic vintage King Seiko.
+BAND: This 44-9990 comes with a light brown suede leather strap, as well as a gray nylon NATO strap – a comfortable and stylish strap that compliment the sparse design of classic vintage King Seiko.

 MOVEMENT: 44A Seiko 25-jewel manual wind movement, manufactured in January 1964, which beats at 18,000 beats per hour.
 Stenciled on the movement is its chronometer serial number.
 We have performed a full service on this KS.